roma-glushko/magento2-training-camp/taskbook/ecommerce.md

 ### ECM-TX-29.
 Case

 Client from Vietnam would like to have an inventory in Hungary and start trading with the country.
 What's consiquences of such decision from tax law perspective?

+### ECM-TX-30.
+Case

+Does small bussiness from Spain required to collect VAT from Italy's transactions?